gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 description: This article introduced what MathJax is and how to use MathJax.
 keywords: MathJax/Jekyll
 ---
-When writing posts, I need to display mathematics formula sometimes.
+When writing posts, I need to display mathematics formulas sometimes.
 I write posts with Markdown, I don't want to save the formula into an image and load the image in markdown.
-It is better write the Latex formula in markdown file directly.
+It is better to write the Latex formula in the markdown file directly.
 MathJax helped me do it.
 This article will introduce what MathJax is and how to use MathJax.

 {% include toc.html %}